pranavrao145/connect4-antigravity-edition/README.md

-# connect4-antigravity-edition
+# Connect 4 [Antigravity Edition]
-Connect 4 [Antigravity Edition] console game made in Java.
+A console game which puts a spin on traditional Connect 4.
+Made in Java.